The Power of Color in Personal Safety & Departmental Codings

 - The use of colors to identify or separate a department, personnel or production line and has grown significantly over the years.
 The fastest growing segment of

 color-coding is in food processing.
-A broken piece of fabric such as a glove or a bouffant cap would be hard to trace in years past and a recall affected several different food lines.
-But now-a-days, finding trace contaminates can be traced to a line which makes balances and checks or recalls more tolerable and less intrusive.
+A broken piece of fabric such as a disposable glove or a bouffant cap would be hard to trace in years past requiring a recall that affects several different food lines. - Nowadays, finding trace contaminates can be traced to a line which makes balances and checks or recalls more tolerable and less intrusive.
 Hospitals are now experimenting with the use of colors in surgical settings to identify a patient's left or right side during a surgical procedure such as a knee or arm.
 Large corporations and clinics use colors to segregate groups like management, employee and visitor.
 Teaching universities implement colors to easily distinguish staff/ teachers from students.

 - The use of colors to increase awareness and visibility can been seen with High Viz PPE.
 Bright or neon colored gloves and garments are selected for low light conditions or to signal to keep the hands safe by being seen.